-6. TRANSPARENCY
+6. Transparency

-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 6.1 Degree of member company compliance with FWF Communications Policy.
-Minimum communications requirements are met AND no significant problems found FWF's communications policy exists to ensure transparency for consumers and stakeholders, and to ensure that member communications about FWF are accurate.
+Performance indicators Result Relevance of Indicator Documentation Score Max Min 6.1 Degree of member company compliance with FWF Communications Policy.
+Minimum communications requirements are met AND no significant problems found Fair Wear's communications policy exists to ensure transparency for consumers and stakeholders, and to ensure that member communications about Fair Wear are accurate.
 Members will be held accountable for their own communications as well as the communications behaviour of 3rd-party retailers, resellers and customers.
-FWF membership is communicated on member's website; other communications in line with FWF communications policy.
+Fair Wear membership is communicated on member's website; other communications in line with Fair Wear communications policy.
 2 2 -3

-Comment: BP's website and catalogues are the most important communication channels for BP to communicate about FWF membership.
+Comment: BP's website and catalogues are the most important communication channels for BP to communicate about Fair Wear membership.
 Furthermore, the company has informed the public, customers and end users through press releases, flyers and social media channels.
-Communication regarding FWF is important to BP, and the company experiences a growing interest from customers.
-For interested customers, BP has a special information sheet explaining key aspects of FWF, also to make sure third-party sellers stick to the communication guidelines.
+Communication regarding Fair Wear is important to BP, and the company experiences a growing interest from customers.
+For interested customers, BP has a special information sheet explaining key aspects of Fair Wear, also to make sure third-party sellers stick to the communication guidelines.

-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 6.2 Member company engages in advanced reporting activities Published Brand Performance Checks, audit reports, and/or other efforts lead to increased transparency.
-Good reporting by members helps to ensure the transparency of FWF's work and shares best practices with the industry.
+Performance indicators Result Relevance of Indicator Documentation Score Max Min 6.2 Member company engages in advanced reporting activities.
+Published Brand Performance Checks, audit reports, and/or other efforts lead to increased transparency.
+Good reporting by members helps to ensure the transparency of Fair Wear's work and shares best practices with the industry.
 Member company publishes one or more of the following on their website: Brand Performance Check, Audit Reports, Supplier List.
 1 2 0

 Comment: The Brand Performance Check Report is published on BP's website and the social report includes audit results.
+The social report and website also mention the company's own production location by name.